shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 # Introduction
-Hi, In this tutorial, we will learn how to mint NFTs on Tezos.
+Hi, in this tutorial, we will learn how to mint NFTs on Tezos.
 We will write a smart contract in SmartPy and deploy it, upload the NFT metadata on IPFS and mint the token using better-call.dev.
 We will also cover how to mint it using React and taquito.

 # Prerequisites